Multiuser I-MMSE: New Fundamental Relations between the Mutual Information and the MMSE

 \subsection{The Conditional and Non-Conditional I-MMSE and a Remark on Interference Channels}

 The implication of the derived relation on the interference channel is of particular relevance.
-It is worth to note that we can capitalize on the new fundamental relation to extend the derivative with respect to the SNR to the conditional mutual information.
+To particular, it is worth to note that we can capitalize on the new fundamental relation to extend the derivative with respect to the SNR to the conditional and non-conditional mutual information components that provides per user rates.
 To make this more clear, we capitalize on the chain rule of the mutual information which states the following:

-Therefore, through this observation we can conclude the following theorem. \begin{theorem} The relation between the derivative of the conditional and the non-conditional mutual information and thier corresponding minimum mean squared error satisfies, respectively:
+Therefore, through this observation we can conclude the following theorem. \begin{theorem} The relation between the derivative of the conditional and the non-conditional mutual information and their corresponding minimum mean squared error satisfies, respectively:

 \end{theorem} \begin{proof} Taking the derivative of both sides of \eqref{chainR}, and subtracting the derivative of $I(\bf{x_1; y})$ which is equal to $mmse_1(\gamma snr)$, $\gamma$ is a scaling factor, due to the fact that $x_1$ is decoded first considering the other users' input $x_2$ as noise.
 Therefore, Theorem~\ref{theoremConditional} has been proved. \end{proof} Note that the derivative of the conditional mutual information as well as the non-conditional mutual information can be scaled due to different SNRs in a two-user interference channel.
 However, the scaling is straightforward to apply.
-For further details, refer to \cite{samahthesis}, \cite{SamahLaura}.
+For further details, refer to \cite{samahthesis}, \cite{SamahMCPjournal}.

 The following theorems in addition to Theorem \ref{theorem1.0} generalizes the connections between information theory and estimation theory to the multiuser case. \begin{theorem} The relation between the gradient of the mutual information with respect to the channel and the non-linear MMSE for a two user-MAC channel with arbitrary inputs~\eqref{1} satisfies: